AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/05_additional_string_methods.md

 # Chapter 5: Additional string methods

-There are many methods that we can use againt strings.
+There are many methods that we can use against strings.
 Here's a list of a few of them:

 ```js
 // .length()